DA won’t prosecute for governor’s student mask opt-out order

 The governor had been facing a push by House Republican lawmakers for a special lawmaking session that sought broader consideration of how to limit local authority over COVID-19 health regulations.
 A letter from House Speaker Cameron Sexton signed by all 73 House Republicans also mentioned looking into how some businesses limit access to buildings based on someone’s vaccination status.

 Lee said “parents will have the ultimate decision-making for their individual child’s health and well-being” under his order, as he also declined to call lawmakers into session for now.

 On Tuesday, the governor’s spokesperson, Casey Black, said: “We expect counties and districts to follow the law.”
+Republican Senate leader Lt.
+Gov. Randy McNally said if Shelby and Nashville schools keep resisting, “we will have no choice but to exercise other remedial options.”

 The director of Metro Nashville Public Schools, Adrienne Battle, on Monday said the district’s masking policies also would continue while the governor’s order is reviewed.
 She said school districts were not given prior notice and no chance to review or comment on it.